-Massachusetts has dropped all restrictions related to COVID-19 with the exception of mask requirements on transportation and while in stations, and in healthcare settings.
+Massachusetts has rescinded all restrictions related to COVID-19 with the exception of mask requirements on transportation and while in stations, and in healthcare settings.
 Individual businesses may continue to have their own health and safety policies in effect.
 Please contact individual businesses for the most up-to-date information.
-Everyone planning to visit Salem in 2021 is expected to follow all local and state health orders and guidelines, which are subject to change, pending public health data.
+Everyone planning to visit Salem in 2022 is expected to follow all local and state health orders and guidelines, which are subject to change, pending public health data.
 Visit salem.org/covid19 or download the Destination Salem app to receive updates.

 Salem, Massachusetts, is a destination recognized around the world for its rich history, which includes the tragic Salem Witch Trials of 1692,